-WestCRC offers substance abuse and co-occurring mental health treatment for adult men in our residential program and adult men and women in outpatient program.
+WestCRC offers substance abuse and co-occurring mental health treatment for adult men and women in gender responsive transitional living programs.
+Clients reside in our sober living facilities, then engaged with an intensive outpatient treatment program.
 WestCRC provides varied treatment modalities to meet the clients recovery needs.
 Below is a brief overview of the therapeutic and holistic services we offer.

 - AccuDidge: This unique combination of acupuncture and sound healing is offered by Specialist, Barbara Seymour, LAc, MS. Barbara utilizes the evidenced based National Acupuncture Detoxification Association (NADA) Five Point Protocol while playing the healing sound of an Aboriginal didgeridoo.
 Research strongly suggests the Five Point Protocol reduces cravings and anxiety and increases sleep.